From enquiry to final report

 What sits underneath the final recommendations.

-The final report keeps the SWOT visible, but it does not rely on the acronym to do the work.
+The final report keeps the thinking visible.
 Each recommendation is supported by notes on the public customer journey, competitor context, trust proof, data gaps and practical next steps.

-Evidence basis Customer journey notes Competitor comparison Trust and proof signals Data gaps flagged Strategic priorities Top 3 immediate actions
+Evidence basis Customer journey notes Competitor comparison Trust and proof signals Data gaps flagged Commercial priorities Immediate priority actions

 What this means for the owner

-You are not just buying a SWOT table.
-You are buying a structured outside view.
+You are not buying a generic report.
+You are buying structured commercial judgement.

 Evidence with judgement